 My background in operations work means I have a strong grasp of using bash, and the terminal in general.
 These skills and an ability to find the right tool for the job has meant that I'm known for delivering value quickly.

 I have found that I learn best when I have a need for the skill or technology that I'm trying to gain.
 This means I tend not to dedicate time to research just for the sake of knowledge.
-For example I attempted to learn Rust but because I had no need for it I couldn't find the motivation to continue that.
-It did seem interesting though!

 In the Photons framework I mention below, it was very clear very early on that using Python async/await would be very useful and this is around the time that Python 3.5 just came out.
 And so over those 5 years I created a number of patterns and utilities for working with await/async and how it behaves.
 This knowledge was not only fun and interesting to learn but enabled me to write Photons in a way that is maintainable and scales at run time.